Skip to main content

 Evidence and privacy risk

-• Weak citations: A citation can point to related text without proving the generated claim.
+• Weak source links: A link can point to related text that does not prove the AI's claim.

-• Long summaries: Summaries may skip caveats, methods, exceptions, or minority findings.
+• Long summaries: A summary may skip warnings, methods, exceptions, or less common findings.

-• Format drift: A tool that works well on clean PDFs may perform differently on web pages, ebooks, scanned reports, or slide decks.
+• Other file types: A tool that works on clean PDFs may fare worse with web pages, ebooks, scanned reports, or slide decks.

 Citation-traceability checklist